Reading Time: 3 minutes

 I’ve heard the best time to write is very early in the morning when you’re still in sleep mode.
 It may help with creativity or in developing concepts.
 It might even help you spend less mental energy (who couldn’t use more battery life?).
 Not to mention, the only likely distraction are roosters, though only a problem for marketers working on farms.

 For our SEO clients, I often write my titles after my piece is written, but I never go into a content piece without a purpose.
 And more than a fluffy idea, but an idea that I can qualify as valuable.
 I wrote a post on Moz about uncovering some of these ideas and measuring the value of them.
-I truly believe this extra work ahead of time pays out in the end (read that post to pick up some tips of finding and validating content ideas with data).
+I truly believe this extra work ahead of time pays out in the end (read that post to pick up some tips for finding and validating content ideas with data).

 Once you’re past the data and have some direction, you’re entering the vicinity of the art form known as writing.
 Semiotics, philosophical theorizing, and representation make your content constructive.
 If you’re teaching your audience from the place they reside, you’re going to make an even bigger impact.
 If you don’t know your audience and you’re talking over their heads, you’re going to whiff.